leezythu/UCTR/readme.md

 ## ⚡️ Quickstart

-We experiment on three benchmarks: FEVEROUS, TAT-QA, and SEM-TAB-FACTS, and provide scripts for data generation and model training in the corresponding directory.
+We experiment on four benchmarks: TAT-QA, WiKiSQL, SEM-TAB-FACTS and FEVEROUS, and we provide scripts for data generation and model training in the corresponding directory.

 ##  🏰 Resources